rsmymc/Data_Olympiad_2025_Canisius/README.md

 # Energy Consumption Forecasting and Analysis

-This project models and analyzes building energy consumption using machine learning techniques, including XGBoost and Neural Networks.
-It also simulates energy savings and sensitivity to external factors like temperature increases.
+This project developed a building energy consumption forecasting model using XGBoost, selected as the final model after comparative testing against Neural Networks.
+In addition to predictive modeling, the analysis simulated energy savings scenarios and assessed sensitivity to external environmental factors, including temperature increases.

 ---